garden-io/garden/docs/using-garden/configuration-files.md

 We highly recommend browsing through the [Example projects](../examples/README.md) to see different examples of how projects and modules can be configured.

-Also be sure to look at the [Config Files Reference](../reference/config.md) for more details on each of the available configuration fields, and the [Template Strings Reference](../reference/template-strings.md) for available keys in template strings.
+Also, be sure to look at the [Config Files Reference](../reference/config.md) for more details on each of the available configuration fields, and the [Template Strings Reference](../reference/template-strings.md) for the keys available in template strings.